-The proposed amendment consists primarily of changes to the maps indicating applicability of the above noted sections.
+The adopted amendment consists primarily of changes to the maps indicating applicability of the above noted sections.

 The proposed text amendment was referred on November 26, 2012 to Queens Community Board 12 and the Queens Borough President for a 60-day review period.
 On February 6, 2013, the City Planning Commission held a public hearing.
 On March 6, the CPC voted unanimously to approve the text amendment.
 Read the CPC report.

 On April 9, 2013, the City Council adopted the zoning changes, and they now are in effect.